-If your employer offers a health reimbursement arrangement (HRA), then you have access to a unique health benefit that empowers you to make your own healthcare choices in ways a traditional group health insurance plan doesn’t.
+If your employer offers a health reimbursement arrangement (HRA), you have access to a competitive health benefit that empowers you to make your own healthcare choices in ways a traditional group health insurance plan doesn’t.

-In this article, we’ll go over in more detail how HRAs and FSAs are different, why it can be beneficial to have both, and what regulations you’ll need to keep in mind to coordinate your health spending.
+In this blog post, we’ll discuss in detail how HRAs and FSAs are different, why it can be beneficial to have both, and what regulations you’ll need to keep in mind to coordinate your health spending.

 What is a health reimbursement arrangement?

-An HRA is a formal health benefit that allows employers to reimburse their employees for the individual insurance premiums and qualifying medical expenses employees purchase with their own money.
+An HRA is a formal health benefit that allows employers to reimburse their current employees for the individual health insurance premiums and qualifying medical care employees purchase with their own money.

 Reimbursements made through the HRA are tax-free to the organization and can also be tax-free to you as the employee—you just need to have a health insurance policy that provides minimum essential coverage (MEC) for your reimbursements not to be considered taxable income.

-Finally, with an HRA, all contributions are made by the employer, and any unused funds at the end of the year generally stay with the employer.
+Unlike the popular health savings accounts (HSAs), all plan contributions are made by the employer, and any unused funds at the end of the year generally stay with the employer .